Rednight972/FGS-World-Rebalance/README.md

 ## Suit
 * Oxygen consumption is now 130% of the vanilla version
-* Suit's oxygen refill will only happen at a Kit, MedBay or inside a cockpit You WILL have to open your visor in a pressurized environment to not deplete your O2 and die
+* Suit's oxygen refill will only happen at a Kit, MedBay or inside a cockpit

+You WILL have to open your visor in a pressurized environment to not deplete your O2 and die
-* Power consumption in extreme conditions is now 1.5 from 2.5 You'll have power for longer in cold or hot environment
+* Power consumption in extreme conditions is now 1.5 from 2.5

+You will have power for longer in cold or hot environments

 ## Jetpack
 * H2 efficiency is halved